Realisations of posets and tameness: Basic notions

-A function $f\colon I\to J$ is called a \textbf{subposet inclusion} if, for every $x$ and $y$ in $I$, $x\leq y$ if and only if $f(x)\leq f(y)$ in $J$.
+A function $f\colon I\to J$ is called a \textbf{subposet inclusion} if, $x\leq y$ happens in $I$ if and only if $f(x)\leq f(y)$ in $J$.
 A subposet inclusion is always an injective functor.
 Not all injective functors however are subposet inclusions.
-If $I\subset J$ is a subposet of $J$, then this inclusion is a subposet inclusion.
-If $f\colon I\to J$ is a subposet inclusion, then it induces a poset isomorphism between $I$ and its image subposet $f(I)\subset J$.
+A subposet inclusion $f\colon I\to J$ induces an isomorphism between $I$ and the subposet $f(I)\subset J$.